valkey-io/valkey-doc/commands/command.md

 * `ZUNION`: the _numkeys_ argument specifies the number key name arguments.
 * `MIGRATE`: the keys appear _KEYS_ keyword and only when the second argument is the empty string.

-Redis Cluster clients need to use other measures, as follows, to locate the keys for such commands.
+Valkey Cluster clients need to use other measures, as follows, to locate the keys for such commands.

-You can use the `COMMAND GETKEYS` command and have your Redis server report all keys of a given command's invocation.
+You can use the `COMMAND GETKEYS` command and have your Valkey server report all keys of a given command's invocation.

 As of Redis 7.0, clients can use the [key specifications](#key-specifications) to identify the positions of key names.
 The only commands that require using `COMMAND GETKEYS` are `SORT` and `MIGRATE` for clients that parse keys' specifications.